eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 };
 ```

-As the armour and both rings are optional, we add a dummy `NO_ITEM` item option which provides us with the _non-existent_ purchase.
+As the armour and both rings are optional, we add a dummy `NO_ITEM` option, which provides us with the _non-existent_ purchase.
-Unfortuantly, the rules surrounding how rings may be purchased makes this not a _true_ cartesian product.
+Unfortunately, the rules surrounding how rings may be purchased make this not a _true_ Cartesian product.
-Instead, we must additional ensure that we do not purchase the same ring twice, and cater for the option of no ring being purchased at all.
+Instead, we must additionally ensure that we do not purchase the same ring twice and cater for the option of no ring being purchased at all.
-With these configurations not excluded we can return an array of `PlayerConfiguration` which along with the total damage, armor and hit points (we always start with 100), also includes the total cost of the configuration.
+With these configurations now excluded, we can return an array of `PlayerConfiguration`, which, along with the total damage, armour, and hit points (we always start with 100), also includes the total cost of the configuration.

-Leading on from this, we now need a means in which to simulate a given battle scenario.
+Leading on from this, we now need a means to simulate a given battle scenario.
-Looking at how a battle is conducted we can determine using a single formula how many turns it would take for a given participant to beat the other.
+Looking at how a battle is conducted, we can determine using a single formula how many turns it would take for a given participant to beat the other.

 ```typescript
 const isPlayerWinner = (